 I’ve always been bemused by the “thou must not wear white before Memorial Day and after Labour Day” (and for those readers who don’t live in the USA, that means end of May and beginning of September) mantra that I read in books and ‘style rules’ lists from American authors and purveyors of style.

 I wonder if this is still a relevant style rule, and why it has become so important in the American culture?
 And to an outsider, is it any white garment or just white shoes?
-Certainly in Australia we have no such rules about wearing white.
-And looking at the catwalk trends for Autumn/Winter 2012-2013 designers don’t shy away from white clothing in winter.
+Certainly, in Australia we have no such rules about wearing white.
+And looking at the catwalk trends for Autumn/Winter designers don’t shy away from white clothing in winter.

 So what are the modern ways of wearing white and what is seasonally appropriate?